Richard Joyce (philosopher): Moral error theory

+Moral fictionalism

 If a moral error theory is true, then what are we supposed to do with our faulty moral discourse?
 The natural thought is that we should more or less do away with it (abolitionism).
 Another possibility is that we should carry on believing it, even while maintaining that it is false (conservationism).
 Joyce, in contrast, defends a third way—the fictionalist view—which treats morality as a kind of convenient fiction.
 According to the moral fictionalist, we should carry on using moral discourse, though not believing it or asserting it, such that it has a status similar to make-believe.
 Joyce likens this view to our familiar use of metaphors, whereby we can convey something important and true via saying something false.